docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 ### Executing Test(s)

 We use `make` to run commands.
 You will first need to build the container image via `make build`.
-You can then
+You can then:

 1. Run all tests: `make clean tests`
 2. Run a single test: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>`